Alluxio/alluxio/docs/en/operation/StressBench.md

 [![Watch the video](https://img.youtube.com/vi/pKaFQPFvuxo/maxresdefault.jpg)](https://youtu.be/pKaFQPFvuxo)

 By tweaking the setups, the reading performance under more scenarios can also be tested:
-* By writing to worker on one machine and reading from mount point on another machine, the throughput of a remote read using network and Grpc can be tested;
+* By using Fuse in worker process for reading, which needs to be configured in `${ALLUXIO_HOME}/conf/alluxio-site.properties` (see [FUSE-based POSIX API](https://docs.alluxio.io/os/user/stable/en/api/POSIX-API.html#fuse-on-worker-process)), the local read throughput can be benchmarked.
+Not gRPC or network involved in the local read.
-* By using workerFuse for reading, which needs to be configured in `${ALLUXIO_HOME}/conf/alluxio-site.properties` (see [FUSE-based POSIX API](https://docs.alluxio.io/os/user/stable/en/api/POSIX-API.html#fuse-on-worker-process)), the throughput of reading from
+* By writing to worker on one machine and reading from the Fuse mount point on another machine, remote read throughput can be benchmarked.
-  Alluxio internal channel without Grpc involved can be tested.
+  Remote read introduces extra gRPC and network overhead compared to local read.
-* By using StackFS mount, the throughput of JNI-fuse without Alluxio can be tested.
+* By using `StackFS` mount, the throughput of JNI-fuse without Alluxio can be tested.
-* By setting `alluxio.user.file.writetype.default` to `THROUGH`, the throughput of reading from UFS can be tested.
+* By setting `alluxio.user.file.writetype.default` to `THROUGH` when writing test files, the throughput of reading from UFS can be tested.
 * ...

 ### Cluster testing